-DIBELS (Dynamic Indicators of Basic Early Literacy Skills) is administered as a screener, benchmark, and progress monitoring tool in grades K-5.
+FASTBridge is administered as a screener and a progress monitoring tool in grades K-5 3 times during the school year.

 MID-TERM REPORTING

 The nine week grading period was implemented with the understanding that mid-term reporting (4 1/2 weeks) to parents will occur upon request.
 Parents are encouraged to use Power School to keep current with student progress.